boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 		client's "signature_algorithms" TLS extension (Section 4.4.2.2 of
       {{!RFC8446}}).

-      This is a an optional attribute.
+      This is an optional attribute.

    New keys can be defined as per the procedure defined in {{key-reg}}.